MaikKoster/OSDriverPackage/docs/New-OSDriverPackageDefinition.md

 ```

 ### -PassThru
-Specifies if the name and path to the new Drive Package Definition file should be returned.
+Specifies if the name and path to the new Driver Package Definition file should be returned.

 ```yaml
 Type: SwitchParameter